 Nutritious meals and snacks will be offered and delivered to our room.
-Lunch is \$3.25 (subject to an increase) or you may send a sack lunch from home.
-Snacks will be offered in the morning and the afternoon.
-A snack fee of \$20 for Tuesday/Thursdays, or \$30 for Monday/Wednesday/Fridays, or \$50 for all week will be charged in September and January.
+Lunch is \$3.25 offered in the morning and the afternoon.

+(subject to an increase) or you may send a sack lunch from home.
+Snacks will be

 Tuition: